TenAcademy/backtesting/README.md

 ## Introduction

 > Data is everywhere.
-In order to get the best out of it one needs to extract it from several sources, make required transformations and load it to a data warehouse for further analysis and explorations.
+In order to get the best out of it, one needs to extract it from several sources, make required transformations and load it to a data warehouse for further analysis and explorations.
 This is where ETL data pipelines come to use.

+> Trade involves the transfer of goods and services from one person or entity to another, often in exchange for money.
+Economists refer to a system or network that allows trade as a market.

 > A cryptocurrency is a digital or virtual currency that is secured by cryptography, which makes it nearly impossible to counterfeit or double-spend.
 Many cryptocurrencies are decentralized networks based on blockchain technology—a distributed ledger enforced by a disparate network of computers.